netdata/netdata/docs/collect/enable-configure.md

 ```

 Each configuration file describes every available option and offers examples to help you tweak Netdata's settings
 according to your needs.
-In addition, every collector's documentation shows the exact command you need to run in order
+In addition, every collector's documentation shows the exact command you need to run to
-to configure that collector.
-Uncomment any line you change to ensure it's read by the collector's orchestrator or the
+configure that collector.
+Uncomment any line you change to ensure the collector's orchestrator or the Netdata daemon
-Netdata daemon itself on start.
+read it on start.

 After you make your changes, restart the Agent with `service netdata restart`.